-SGI recommends that you use the HAE GUI (crm\gui to configure the HAE cluster.
+SGI recommends that you use the HAE GUI (crm_gui) to configure the HAE cluster.
 Note the following tips about the configuration process and using the configuration information in this guide:

-- For a DMF HA cluster, place all resource primitives within one resource group.
+- Use the sandbox feature to test configuration changes.
+See the crm_shadow(8) man page for more information. - For a DMF HA cluster, place all resource primitives within one resource group.
 The resource group mechanism incorporates implied colocation constraints as well as resource order constraints.
-The resource group concept lets you control the resources as a single entity, which greatly simplifies administration. - Never create explicit location, colocation, or order constraints on individual resource primitives.
-Only place constraints on the resource group as a whole.
+The resource group concept lets you control the resources as a single entity, which greatly simplifies administration. - To keep things simple, avoid creating explicit location, colocation, or order constraints on individual resource primitives except as directed in this guide.
+In most cases, you should only place constraints on the resource group as a whole.